 GSoC contributors are not expected to…

 Strictly follow the originally submitted mini-design and the project proposal

 The world is not ideal, and there may be unexpected obstacles or shortcuts

 Upon the discussion with mentors, any plan can be adjusted

-We expect students to achieve at least some goals in the original proposal
+We expect contributors to achieve at least some goals in the original proposal

-Investigate and solve every issue on their own
+Investigate and solve every issue on your own

 We have mentors and experts, who can help you by answering questions and doing joint investigation if required